·Use case

 • No claim of acceptance.
 Satsignal has not been certified, audited, or accepted as evidence in any specific proceeding to our knowledge.
 The scheme is novel; admission today realistically requires a qualified witness explaining the cryptography from first principles, and may require expert testimony under the court’s reliability standard for scientific or technical evidence.

-• Sealed-mode bundles auto-delete from the operator.
-Per the privacy page, sealed-mode server copies are removed after the retention TTL on the receipt (default 7 days, max 30).
-The chain transaction persists; the canonical bytes do not, unless the customer has preserved them.
-For sealed-mode evidence, customer self-preservation is the only path to the canonical document at trial.
+• Sealed-mode server copies can disappear.
+Per the privacy page, a sealed-mirror copy is kept until the proof is deleted (or, where the anchor set an explicit retention window, until that window expires).
+The chain transaction persists; the canonical bytes do not survive deletion unless the customer has preserved them.
+For sealed-mode evidence, customer self-preservation is the only reliable path to the canonical document at trial.

-• The receipt is not the document.
-A receipt confirms that a specific hash was anchored at a specific moment.
+• The proof is not the document.
+A proof confirms that a specific hash was anchored at a specific moment.
 It does not establish the document is what it purports to be, that the offering party has personal knowledge of its origin, or that any other rule of evidence permits its use.
 A document that fails routine authentication does not become admissible because it was anchored.

 What Satsignal supplies is one externally checkable property in the offering party’s evidentiary record: the bytes of a specific document existed at a specific moment, and can be re-verified by any third party with the bundle, the document, and a public block explorer — without trusting Satsignal, the offering party, or any single vendor.
 That property is genuinely useful in some matters and unnecessary in many.
 It is not a substitute for any other element of the record.